programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

     return(text_in_image)
 ```

-2. Run the cell to load the function.
-Nothing else will happen until the function is called in the next step.
+b) Run the cell to load the function.
+Nothing else will happen until the function is called in the step c).

-3. Create another new cell in your notebook and paste in the code below to call the function.
+c) Create another new cell in your notebook and paste in the code below to call the function.
 The code will:

 + Set the path to the folder this image is in.
 The `/content/` folder is the default folder in Google Colab.
 If you are using a different folder, change this in the line.
 + Set the filename of the image to be read.
 You can change this as needed.
-+ Call the `read_handwriting_in_stored_image` function defined above.
++ Call the `read_handwriting_in_stored_image` function defined in a).

 ```
 images_folder = "/content/"